franktranvantu/mastering-nodejs/README.md

-# Updating a Document - Query First
+# Updating a Document- Update First